JamesLouie/handbook-pages/docs/index.md

 ## Books, Books Everywhere!

 There will be some sections where I just tell you to read a certain book, and I really mean it.
 I'm sure some of the students reading this will roll your eyes - but hear me out.
 When you read books with a self-motivated purpose, the content is so much more meaningful.
 When you pick up and read [The Subtle Art of Not Giving a F*ck](https://amzn.to/2Zb9L3B) for the first time, your whole understanding of the world will change.
+There's only so much I can condense into these articles.

 Books have been my go-to resource because they are specifically crafted to teach you about something.
 You are exposed to ideas that you can re-read, examples to reinforce the meanings, and they allow you to reflect on the topics at your own pace.